openfga/api/README.md

 are pushed to the [`buf.build/openfga/api`](https://buf.build/openfga/api) repository in the Buf Registry.

 ## Building the Generated Sources
-To generated source code from the protobuf definitions contained in this project you can run the following command:
+To generate source code from the protobuf definitions contained in this project you can run the following command:

 ```bash
 ./buf.gen.yaml